 Throughout the course of an alcohol recovery journey, there will be situations that challenge even the most seasoned person in recovery.
-In the beginning stages, typically one immerses themself into a community void of alcohol and alcohol related activities.
-When surrounded with like-minded individuals, the likelihood of maintaining sobriety increases.
+In the beginning stages, typically one immerses themself into a community void of alcohol and alcohol-related activities.
+When surrounded by like-minded individuals, the likelihood of maintaining sobriety increases.

 “Science has taught us that stress cues linked to the drug experience (such as people, places, things, and moods), and exposure to drugs are the most common triggers for relapse.”
 (DrugAbuse.gov)

 One such example is a recovering alcoholic who went to a wedding after achieving six years of sobriety.
 The wedding was a “reunion” of sorts for his old party crowd, full of drinking buddies and ex-girlfriends.
 The wedding was also being held outside the US in a country that prides itself on a culture of food and alcohol.
 Being back with the old gang in a festive setting, reminiscing about their old exploits is called euphoric recall by addiction specialists.

 This triad of people, location, and feelings can be overwhelming for many in recovery.
 For this six-year veteran, it was too much.
 He left to go to the bathroom, and upon his return, he discovered that the servers had poured him a glass of champagne for the toast.
 The toast occurred almost immediately.
 He raised the glass and paused…then started to lower the glass.
 An old drinking buddy said, “You have to toast!
 It is bad luck if you don’t.”
 One sip turned into 3 gulps, which then turned into a full-blown relapse.

 5 Tips To Avoid Drinking In Social Situations

 The key to managing this situation is proper planning and accepting that urges will occur.

 Take A Wingman

 Bring a sober friend or date with you.
 Having someone with you who you are accountable to is a powerful motivator.